I baked the best butter cake today, and this is the 1000th cake I baked.

 The best butter cake without frosting is the most sellable cake in my cafe.
 The formula of this cake has survived a gallant of tests in response to the request from our customers.
 The current recipe is rich in butter, has less sugar and does not include any artificial flavoring agents.

-Time tested best butter cake indulges by my loyal customers
+Time-tested best butter cake indulges by my loyal customers

 I finally decide to reveal the recipe, not because I was reluctant to share, but is due to the formula was ever-evolving.
 The present version is the most successful one, with great flavor and smooth texture.
-If you are looking for a great recipe with an extensive list of notes that explain every step, this will be one recipe post that you should read on.
+If you are looking for a great recipe for an extensive list of notes that explain every step, this will be one recipe post that you should read on.
 (Self-bragging 🙂 )

 Before you read further, I want to make it clear that I am NOT a pastry chef.
 I never attended baking school, and write this butter cake guide from the perspective of a pharmacist turned restaurateur.
 I am a cooking nerd that drills into every aspect of food at the meticulous level like writing a Ph.D. thesis.
 My experience as a pharmacist has a huge influence on my approach to baking.
 I treat my kitchen as a laboratory.
 Sugar, flour, butter, and eggs are part of the ingredients of formulating a chemical concoction.

-After years of souls searching, desk work, experiments, failure, excitement, frustration, setback and calamity in the kitchen, the search finally come to the finale.
+After years of souls searching, desk work, experiments, failure, excitement, frustration, setback, and calamity in the kitchen, the search finally come to the finale.
 I think I have found the holy grail of the best butter cake formula.

-This guide includes all the knowledge, mistakes, and experiments I carried out in the kitchen, and working under a less than ideal situation.
+This guide includes all the knowledge, mistakes, and experiments I carried out in the kitchen, and working in a less than ideal situation.
 I think many practical aspects of baking are not taught in a well-equipped kitchen in culinary school, as the thing might turn against you in reality.
 I hope this guide will provide the answer to your questions about baking and get the insight of how to bake the perfect butter cake.

 Once you have mastered the basic techniques, you can improvise the recipe with other ingredients and flavor agents complete with attractive decoration.